ihh/bracery/README.md

 &eval{$greetings}, &eval{$wizard} of &eval{$earthsea}
 ~~~~

-And if you are a programmer, then you will probably recognize this kind of thing too:
+And if you are a programmer, then you will probably recognize this kind of thing too (hint: [lambdas](https://en.wikipedia.org/wiki/Anonymous_function)):

 ~~~~
 $greetings=[hello|well met|how goes it|greetings]